Algert Global LLC Sells 6,150 Shares of IDT Co. (NYSE:IDT)

-Algert Global LLC cut its holdings in IDT Co.
-(NYSE:IDT) by 39.2% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 9,550 shares of the utilities provider’s stock after selling 6,150 shares during the quarter.
-Algert Global LLC’s holdings in IDT were worth $353,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Algert Global LLC lessened its stake in IDT Co.
+(NYSE:IDT) by 39.2% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 9,550 shares of the utilities provider’s stock after selling 6,150 shares during the period.
+Algert Global LLC’s holdings in IDT were worth $353,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-BlackRock Inc. lifted its holdings in IDT by 4.0% in the first quarter.
-BlackRock Inc. now owns 1,491,063 shares of the utilities provider’s stock worth $33,788,000 after buying an additional 57,323 shares during the period.
-Vanguard Group Inc. lifted its holdings in IDT by 4.3% in the second quarter.
-Vanguard Group Inc. now owns 1,058,957 shares of the utilities provider’s stock worth $39,139,000 after buying an additional 44,120 shares during the period.
-Geode Capital Management LLC lifted its holdings in IDT by 1.9% in the second quarter.
-Geode Capital Management LLC now owns 320,008 shares of the utilities provider’s stock worth $11,827,000 after buying an additional 6,044 shares during the period.
-Bank of New York Mellon Corp lifted its holdings in IDT by 5.4% in the first quarter.
-Bank of New York Mellon Corp now owns 128,882 shares of the utilities provider’s stock worth $2,920,000 after buying an additional 6,595 shares during the period.
-Finally, Nuveen Asset Management LLC lifted its holdings in IDT by 19.1% in the first quarter.
-Nuveen Asset Management LLC now owns 83,979 shares of the utilities provider’s stock worth $1,903,000 after buying an additional 13,482 shares during the period.
-36.15% of the stock is currently owned by institutional investors.
+A number of other large investors also recently bought and sold shares of IDT.
+BlackRock Inc. grew its position in shares of IDT by 4.0% during the 1st quarter.
+BlackRock Inc. now owns 1,491,063 shares of the utilities provider’s stock valued at $33,788,000 after acquiring an additional 57,323 shares during the period.
+Vanguard Group Inc. grew its position in shares of IDT by 4.3% during the 2nd quarter.
+Vanguard Group Inc. now owns 1,058,957 shares of the utilities provider’s stock valued at $39,139,000 after acquiring an additional 44,120 shares during the period.
+Geode Capital Management LLC grew its position in shares of IDT by 1.9% during the 2nd quarter.
+Geode Capital Management LLC now owns 320,008 shares of the utilities provider’s stock valued at $11,827,000 after acquiring an additional 6,044 shares during the period.
+Bank of New York Mellon Corp grew its position in shares of IDT by 5.4% during the 1st quarter.
+Bank of New York Mellon Corp now owns 128,882 shares of the utilities provider’s stock valued at $2,920,000 after acquiring an additional 6,595 shares during the period.
+Finally, Nuveen Asset Management LLC grew its position in shares of IDT by 19.1% during the 1st quarter.
+Nuveen Asset Management LLC now owns 83,979 shares of the utilities provider’s stock valued at $1,903,000 after acquiring an additional 13,482 shares during the period.
+36.15% of the stock is owned by institutional investors and hedge funds.

 IDT Corp. operates as a holding company.
 The firm engages in the distribution and market of communications and payment services.
 It operates through the following segments: Telecom and Payment Services and net2phone.
 The Telecom and Payment Services segment markets and distributes multiple communications and payment services.